Equinox Gold (NYSEAMERICAN:EQX) Shares Gap Down to $6.76

 Equinox Gold Corp.
 (NYSEAMERICAN:EQX) gapped down before the market opened on Monday .
 The stock had previously closed at $6.76, but opened at $6.62.
 Equinox Gold shares last traded at $6.62, with a volume of 5,612 shares changing hands.

 A number of equities analysts recently weighed in on the company.
-Canaccord Genuity decreased their price objective on Equinox Gold from C$10.50 to C$10.00 and set a “buy” rating on the stock in a report on Tuesday, September 21st.
-Zacks Investment Research raised Equinox Gold from a “strong sell” rating to a “hold” rating in a report on Thursday, December 23rd.
-TheStreet cut Equinox Gold from a “b-” rating to a “c+” rating in a report on Thursday, December 2nd.
-National Bank Financial decreased their price objective on Equinox Gold from C$13.75 to C$13.50 and set an “outperform” rating on the stock in a report on Monday, November 22nd.
-Finally, Desjardins decreased their price objective on Equinox Gold from C$12.75 to C$12.50 and set a “buy” rating on the stock in a report on Monday, November 8th.
+CIBC raised their price objective on Equinox Gold from C$10.50 to C$11.00 and gave the company a “neutral” rating in a report on Tuesday, November 16th.
+Royal Bank of Canada reissued a “hold” rating and set a $12.00 price objective on shares of Equinox Gold in a report on Tuesday, September 21st.
+Scotiabank decreased their price objective on Equinox Gold from C$14.50 to C$14.25 and set an “outperform” rating on the stock in a report on Tuesday, September 21st.
+TheStreet lowered Equinox Gold from a “b-” rating to a “c+” rating in a research report on Thursday, December 2nd.
+Finally, Zacks Investment Research upgraded Equinox Gold from a “strong sell” rating to a “hold” rating in a research report on Thursday, December 23rd.
 Three research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
 According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $13.22.

 A number of hedge funds and other institutional investors have recently modified their holdings of EQX.
 Van ECK Associates Corp raised its holdings in Equinox Gold by 20.6% in the 2nd quarter.
 Van ECK Associates Corp now owns 33,119,322 shares of the company’s stock worth $230,178,000 after purchasing an additional 5,646,909 shares in the last quarter.
 Vanguard Group Inc. raised its holdings in Equinox Gold by 30.4% in the 2nd quarter.
 Vanguard Group Inc. now owns 7,387,325 shares of the company’s stock worth $51,343,000 after purchasing an additional 1,724,187 shares in the last quarter.
-Shell Asset Management Co. raised its holdings in Equinox Gold by 95.7% in the 2nd quarter.
-Shell Asset Management Co. now owns 3,088,177 shares of the company’s stock worth $21,472,000 after purchasing an additional 1,510,331 shares in the last quarter.
+Shell Asset Management Co. grew its position in shares of Equinox Gold by 95.7% in the 2nd quarter.
+Shell Asset Management Co. now owns 3,088,177 shares of the company’s stock worth $21,472,000 after buying an additional 1,510,331 shares during the period.
 Amundi purchased a new stake in shares of Equinox Gold in the 2nd quarter worth about $6,554,000.
 Finally, Franklin Resources Inc. grew its position in shares of Equinox Gold by 2,252.5% in the 2nd quarter.
 Franklin Resources Inc. now owns 680,693 shares of the company’s stock worth $4,726,000 after buying an additional 651,758 shares during the period.
 Institutional investors and hedge funds own 27.95% of the company’s stock.

 Equinox Gold Company Profile (NYSEAMERICAN:EQX)